Ivan Radović

 Ivan Radović (Иван Радовић [ǐʋan rǎːdoʋitɕ]; 22 June 1894 – 14 August 1973) was a Serbian-Yugoslav tennis player and painter.

 Early life and education

-Ivan Radović graduated from the Teacher's College in Sombor, where he finished as a drawing teacher.
-He went to Budapest in order to continue his studies at the Hungarian University of Fine Arts.
-He attended the class of Hungarian painter István Réti.
+Ivan Radović was born in Vršac and graduated from the Teacher's College in Sombor in 1913, where he finished as a drawing teacher.
+He taught at a school in Stanišić between 1915-1916.
+He went to Budapest in order to continue his studies at the Hungarian University of Fine Arts, in the class of Hungarian painter István Réti.
 He spent his student years in Hungary between 1917 and 1920.
 He then spent the 1921 school year visiting Munich, Prague, and Venice, and stayed in Prague where he studied art at the Academy of Fine Arts and then went to Paris.
+Afterwards, he taught at the young girls' high school in Sombor.
 He moved to Belgrade in 1927.
-He taught at a school in Stanišić.
-Afterwards, he taught at the young girls' high school in Sombor.
 In 1929 he organized his breakthrough third exhibition in the Belgrade Pavilion of Arts, "Cvijeta Zuzorić".

 Tennis career

 In 1929 Radović participated in the National Championships in Zagreb.
 The same year, he was ranked third behind Franjo Šefer and Krešimir Friedrich.
 Thus he was invited onto the Kingdom of Yugoslavia Davis Cup team and travelled to Athens with them to face Greece.
 The Yugoslavian team lost and Radović remained a reserve player.
 In 1930 the Yugoslavian squad hosted a first-round match against Sweden and celebrated their first and flawless victory in the Cup.
 Radović also won in the doubles, partnering Šefer.
 He retired from the team after the next match against Spain, in which he was defeated in the doubles.

 Radović represented his country once more in a friendly match against Hungary in Szeged in June 1930.
 The team was composed of him and Šefer.
 Although he lost both of his singles matches, Šefer made it a tie with two victories and they claimed the doubles to close the meeting three to two rubbers.
 In October he became a Yugoslavian doubles champion, pairing with Šefer, after successfully defeating Emil Gabrowitz of Hungary and compatriot Friedrich in the Belgrade International tournament final.
 He and Šefer met in the mixed doubles final as well, where the latter teamed with Lili Schräger and beat the duo of Radović and Magda Baumgarten of Hungary.
 In 1931 Radović reached the doubles semifinal of the international Balkan Cup tournament at the Bob Club in Belgrade.